Manufacturing

 Shortage intelligence.

-Once the four files are in, Planr runs a shortage computation across every plant and every raw material at once, which is the thing a spreadsheet can’t do.
-A plant-level dashboard quantifies the network’s position in a single view: which parts are covered, which are at risk, and the production exposure expressed in both kilograms and days.
-Click any at-risk part and the analytical context opens: the RLT window, on-hand stock, material-in-transit against confirmed ETAs, the exact stockout window, the shortage quantity, and the replenishment quantity required to restore the green-level buffer.
+Planr runs a shortage computation across every plant and every raw material at once — the thing a spreadsheet can’t.
+The dashboard shows coverage in kilograms and days.
+Click any at-risk part: RLT window, on-hand, material-in-transit against confirmed ETAs, exact stockout window, replenishment to restore the buffer.

 Stock trajectory for Media 007 at Plant 1.
 Stock crosses the green-level buffer at day 40, opens a 12-day stockout window, and steps back up on MIT arrival.0100200300400KG STOCK0d16d32d48d64dRLT WINDOW · 65 DAYSGREEN LEVELMIT ETA · 52dSTOCKOUT · 12 DAYSSHORTAGE — 912 KG

-Figure IVA stock trajectory for Media 007 at Plant 1, showing on-hand stock crossing the green-level buffer, the shaded stockout window, and material-in-transit stepping up on its confirmed ETA.
+Figure IVStock trajectory for Media 007 at Plant 1: on-hand crossing the green-level buffer, the shaded stockout window, material-in-transit stepping up on confirmed ETA.

 Resolution pathways